tangentsoft/pidp8i/README.md

     installed simulator configuration scripts to match the changes in the newly-generated `boot/*.script` files under the build directory.

-2. If the upstream change you want to merge into your local configuration is to the OS media instead, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand, if you're unwilling to overwrite the media image files wholesale.
+2. If the upstream change is to the binary PDP-8 media image files and you're unwilling to overwrite them wholesale, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand.

 3. If your previously installed binary OS media images — e.g. the OS/8
     RK05 disk image that the simulator boots from by default — are